Johann Michael Sailer

-Johann Michael Sailer (17 October 1751, in Aresing – 20 May 1832, in Regensburg) was a German Jesuit theologian and philosopher, and Bishop of Regensburg.
+Johann Michael Sailer (17 October 1751 – 20 May 1832) was a German Jesuit theologian and philosopher, and Bishop of Regensburg.
 Sailer was a major contributor to the Catholic Enlightenment.

 Biography

 Sailer was born at Aresing in Upper Bavaria on 17 October 1751 as the son of a poor Catholic shoemaker and his wife.
 Until his tenth year, he attended the primary school in his native town.
 After this he was a pupil in the gymnasium at Munich.
 In 1770 he entered the Society of Jesus at Landsberg in Upper Bavaria as a novice; upon the suppression of the Society in 1773, he continued his theological and philosophical studies at Ingolstadt.
 In 1775 he was ordained priest; 1777-80 he was a tutor of philosophy and theology, and from 1780 second professor of dogmatics at Ingolstadt.

 Along with many others, he lost his position in 1781 when the Elector Charles Theodore transferred theological instruction to the monasteries.
 In the years 1781-84, while engaged in literary work, Sailer attracted the attention of the elector and Bishop Clement Wenceslaus.
 In 1784 the latter called Sailer to Dillingen as professor of pastoral theology and ethics.
 Sailer held this position for ten years, earning a high reputation.

 His opponents, professors of Dillingen and Rossle, the principal of the school at Pfaffenhausen, succeeded in limiting Sailer's activities in 1793 and in securing his sudden dismissal in 1794.
 Sailer went to visit his friend Winkelhofer at Munich.
 Pursued there by his opponents, he went to his friend Beck at Ebersberg.
 Here he devoted himself to literary work until he was called in 1799 to a professorship at Ingolstadt.
 In 1800 he was transferred along with the university to Landshut, where he taught pastoral and moral theology, pedagogics, homiletics, liturgy and catechetics.

 Celebrated as a teacher and a writer, Sailer was repeatedly called to other positions, was on terms of friendship with distinguished Catholics and Protestants, and was universally revered by his pupils, among whom was the Crown Prince Louis, later King of Bavaria.
 In 1818 Sailer declined the offer of the Prussian Government to appoint him as Archbishop of Cologne; in 1819 the Bavarian Government, through the influence of the Crown Prince Louis, nominated him as Bishop of Augsburg, but the nomination was rejected by the Holy See.
 In 1821, however, after he had sufficiently justified himself, Sailer was appointed cathedral canon of Ratisbon, in 1822 as auxiliary bishop and coadjutor with right of succession, in 1825 as cathedral provost, and in 1829 as Bishop of Ratisbon.

 As bishop he supported his choral vicar Karl Proske, in Proske's attempts to revive ancient church music.